Can Dogs Eat Cheese? A Guide on This Quick Treat

 Helps with Giving Medication

 If your dog refuses to take pills, cheese can be a great solution.
 Wrapping a pill in a small piece of cheese can make medication time much easier.
-Just be sure to check with our vets to ensure that the medication can be taken with dairy products.
+However, be sure to check in with our vets first to make sure the medication can be given with cheese or dairy products.

 Risks of Feeding Cheese to Dogs